-This will vary from stovetop model to model as well as brand to brand.
-GE Appliances range of radiant, gas on glass, and induction are safe for up to 50 pounds.
-Check manufacturer’s specifications before placing any items on a glass top cooking surface.
+This will vary from stovetop model to model and brand to brand.
+GE Appliances’ range of radiant, gas-on glass and induction are safe for up to 50 pounds.
+Check the manufacturer’s specifications before placing items on a glass-top cooking surface.

 Can You Use Cast Iron With a Heat Ring on a Glass Top Stove?